Talamantez/golang-redis-kafka/README.md

 # golang-redis-kafka
-Integrated Go Application with a simple server that serves sample video data for starters in kafka-redis-go.
+Integrated Go Application that allows the user to manage Kafka Producers, Consumers, and Topics.
+Topic data is cached in Redis.
+Fork of praguna/video-feed.

 ### To Run